 He then called me over and gave me the scrapbook.
-It was filled with newspaper clippings about the life of Knute Rockne, his amazing career at Notre Dame and his death from a 1931 plane crash.
+It was filled with newspaper clippings about the life of Knute Rockne, his amazing career coaching at Notre Dame, and his death from a 1931 plane crash.

 Inside, Granddad had written “To Christopher Fenoglio (on the occasion of his acceptance by Notre Dame); the first born grandchild of our first born, this scrapbook is presented in the hope that his sojourn under the Golden Dome will increase and nourish his faith in Christ and His Mother Mary. – His proud Grandfather, A.D.
 1976”